History of As the World Turns: 2000–2007

 As the World Turns rang in the new millennium with a "Carly Tenney Originals" fashion show and then ended the Alec Wallace murder mystery.
 Young heroine Georgia (Jaime Nicole Dudney), Lucinda's niece, had been the culprit, as she had gone to visit Wallace to talk to him and accidentally shot him as she struggled to get a gun away from him (all the while, Margo lay passed out in his bed).
 Given the extenuating circumstances, she was cleared of charges and married her boyfriend Eddie (Nathaniel Marston) in a dual ceremony with Tom and Margo, who also renewed their vows after a year of separation.
 At their wedding reception, Margo pushed the face of resident bitch Emily Stewart (whose machinations had broken up Tom and Margo to begin with) into the wedding cake (which had been made by Tom's mother, Lisa).
 (The writers had reportedly planned to have Emily turn out to be Wallace's murderer, but were forced by producers to change things mid-storyline.)
 This emphasis on over-the-top humor highlighted the campy nature of soaps at the turn of the millennium.
 Since the debut of NBC's low-rated spoof-soap Passions (which targets teen and young-adult soap viewers as its audience), As the World Turns and other soaps began a move toward satire.

 Much airtime was devoted to star-crossed lovers Christopher "Chris" Robert Hughes (played at this time by Paul Korver) and Abigail Williams (Kristina Sisco), to the chagrin of viewers, who found scenes where Chris read F. Scott Fitzgerald to the much younger Abigail to be overly sappy.
 The pair were destined for a break-up, however, because, before they met, Chris had a brief fling with Abigail's mother Molly Conlan.
 When Abigail discovered the affair, she was so distraught when confronting Molly that she chased her down a flight of stairs, resulting in Molly being in a coma for months.
 This was actually to cover actress Lesli Kay's real life pregnancy.
 At the same time Kay was pregnant, her co-stars Maura West and Ellen Dolan were as well.
 The show used this "pregnancy epidemic" as an excuse for what fans felt was a dip in quality.

 With the new millennium, As the World Turns was still honoring its veteran actors, but as the decade progressed, that spotlight has inarguably dimmed.
-On June 2, 2000, the show did a special episode commemorating the 40 years of work by Don Hastings (Chris' father, Bob Hughes) and Eileen Fulton (Lisa Miller Hughes Eldridge Colman McColl Mitchell Grimaldi) on the show.
+On June 2, 2000, the show did a special episode commemorating the 40 years of work by Don Hastings (Chris's father, Bob Hughes) and Eileen Fulton (Lisa Miller Hughes Eldridge Colman McColl Mitchell Grimaldi) on the show.
 In the episode, town-witch Emily Stewart published an article in her tabloid rag blasting the oft-married Lisa.
 A spontaneous party was thrown to support Lisa, and at the end of the episode, she and Bob shared a dance as they remembered old times.